natman/ovirt_renew_certs/README.md

 Important Note
 --------------

-The hosts are not some variable but are some targeted host from the inventory.
+The hosts are not some variables but are some targeted hosts from the inventory.
 You should write a solid inventory file:

     [ovirt_hosts]
     host1 ansible_hostame=vm706-dev.domain.com